Chenmo1212/Simple_github_ors/README.md

 - Fetches a list of PRs from the GitHub API.
 - Dynamically renders PRs on a web page.
 - Displays PR titles, authors, and comment counts.
+- Switches users and choose repositories with ease.
 - Responsive design for desktop and mobile screens.
 - Accessibility features for enhanced usability.
+- Keyboard navigation for a smoother user experience.

 ## Project Structure